Adlink-ROS/neuron_app_inspection/README.md

 # Usage

 1. Launch Navigation as well as Rviz with the Gazebo simulation.
+It will open with default mememan map.
     ```
     ros2 launch napp_inspection gazebo_inspection.launch.py
     ```